StackVista/stackstate-docs/ui-stackpack-resources/README.md

 ## UI StackPack Resources

-Resource files for StackState StackPacks.
+Resource files for Rancher Observability StackPacks.
 Create a directory for each StackPack.